ultimate271/notes/martin/storm02Jaime01.md

 steel in her spine, I’ll grant you.
 Not many men dare name me monster to my face."
 Though behind my back they speak freely enough, I have no doubt.

+### Of the boy, Brandon Stark, that Jaime killed to hide his sexual involment with his twin sister Cersei
 Ser Cleos coughed nervously.
 "Lady Brienne had those lies from Catelyn Stark, no doubt.
 The Starks cannot hope to defeat you with swords, ser, so now they make war with poisoned words."